svofski/forth-roguelike/README.md

 ## how to
 The main development platform is gforth.

+Status:
-Currently only a rudimentary maze generator is implemented:
+ * maze generator
+ * ability to walk around the dungeon and downstairs
 ```
-$ gforth level.fs
+$ gforth game.fs
-level dprint
+play
 ```